 The Arctic Circle Trail

 Depending on fitness levels and the specific route chosen, it can take anywhere between 7-12 days to complete.
-Spread along the trail are a couple of basic wooden huts for bad weather, but packing a tent is recommended.
+Spread along the trail are some basic wooden huts for bad weather, but packing a tent is recommended.

 DAY 1: Exploring The Ice Cap